 Finding a place to sleep

-This is perhaps the most important top tip to actually fall asleep in an airport.
+This is perhaps the most important top tip on our overnight sleeping guide at the gate.
 Without the right location, you can kiss sleeping at the airport goodbye.

 Take a moment to ask airport employees for some advice on sleeping at the airport.
 There may be a dedicated area for airport sleepers that you would not have known about otherwise.
 They can also advise you on sleeping options, as many airports now have sleeping pods or in airport hotels for rent!